 When I was younger, I was an out-going, kind person.
-I showed love and support to whoever needed it.
+I showed love and support to anyone who needed it.
 I am now coming up on my twentieth birthday, and while that may still be young in the eyes of most, I am far from the average twenty-year-old.
 You see, I suffer from a chronic condition known as Chiari Malformation.
 I have written an article about it here if you would like a longer explanation along with a list of symptoms and treatment options.

 In short, I was born with a malformed skull that is too small, causing my brain to herniate through the foramen magnum (opening at the bottom of your skull) crowding my spinal cord, brain stem, and cerebral tonsils.
 This condition causes a long list of symptoms, that vary from patient to patient, but the worst symptom I have is chronic pain.
-When I said I am not your average twenty-year-old, I mean I am physical disabled due to this condition.
+When I said that I am not your average twenty-year-old, I mean I am physically disabled due to this condition.
 This, as you may have guessed, causes different emotions.
 At this moment I am angry, and I have been for a long time.
 Why am I angry, though?
 That is what I would like to share with you today.

-A Lack of Knowledge and Understanding
+Lack of Knowledge and Understanding

-One of the most common thing that angers me is the general lack of knowledge around my condition in the medical field.
+One of the most common things that angers me is the general lack of knowledge about my condition in the medical field.
 While chiari is not rare, 1 in 1,000 people are diagnosed, it is not well known among most primary physicians, neurologists, and neurosurgeons.
 I actually had to travel to the other side of the state to see a specialist, one of two that are in my state.
 While driving through the mountains was beautiful, I would rather see a doctor closer to me that understands what is going on with me.

-There is not much, if any, training done about my condition.
+There is not much (if any) training done about my condition.
 Doctors and nurses do not understand that my pain can be rated at a nine with a smile on my face.
 I go home angry and in more pain because I strained myself going to the hospital.

 Read More From Patientslounge

-The "Well Intentions" of Others
+The "Good Intentions" of Others

 Listen, it's very kind of you to send me a link to some "alternative" medications.
 I know you mean well, but some garlic cloves and onions aren't going to take my pain away.
-Trust me, I've tried everything I can think of to not be dependent on medication, but at this point in time I need real medicine.
+Trust me, I've tried everything I can think of to not be dependent on medication, but at this point in time, I need real medicine.
 Telling me that I can overcome my pain and symptoms with nature and a diet does nothing but anger me.
 If it were that simple, I would be doing it.
-Sending me articles about how dangerous prescription pain pills are tends to make me think you believe I am taking these pills for fun.
+Sending me articles about how dangerous prescription pain pills tend to make me think you believe I am taking these pills for fun.
 I am not.

-Thank you for trying, but if you'd really like to help me, bring me easy to make or already made food.
+Thank you for trying, but if you'd really like to help me, bring me easy-to-make or already-made food.
 Help me go grocery shopping.
 Talk to me, try to understand what is going on.
 That is the kind of support I need right now.

 I Am Constantly in Pain